Conservation Integrated with Agriculture

 Throughout the summer months we mow weeds and continue routine treatment and removal of invasives.

-From September to December, we return to cutting and stacking invasive brush for removal.
-Once the ground is frozen, crews are able to work near the oaks without damaging them, so removal of undesirable tree species is done then.
+From September to early spring, we return to cutting and stacking invasive brush for removal.
+When the ground is frozen, crews are able to work near the oaks without damaging them, so removal of undesirable tree species is done then.
 When snow depth reaches an inch, trained volunteers can burn the brush piles.

 Once invasive species of trees, shrubs, and plants are removed, sunlight can penetrate the canopy and the oaks, some of which have become unhealthy from overcrowding by invasive trees, will again be the keystone of the ecosystem.
 The intermingling of prairie and oak stands will more closely resemble the original landscape before farming was introduced by European settlers.